MahmoudAhmadOsman/p0-jdbc-northern-book-store/README.md

    - search any book

 ##### Managers
-- Managers will be able to create or add a new inventory
+- Managers will be able to create new inventory
 - The inventory will be viewable by customers immediately
 - Managers will have all privileges to manager users & the inventory
 - Mangers will be able to change  user's status